True Stories Behind 23 of the Most Iconic Photos in American History

 Underwood Archives/UIG/REX/Shutterstock

-Wilbur and Orville Wright were brothers and best buddies who ushered in the age of modern aviation.
-On December 17, 1903, they flew the first powered, sustained, and controlled airplane flight, depicted here, near Kitty Hawk, North Carolina (technically, Orville was in the plane, and Wilbur was on the ground, but they always took dual credit for everything).
-Learn about 12 other famous siblings who changed history.
+Wilbur and Orville Wright were famous brothers and best buddies who ushered in the age of modern aviation.
+On December 17, 1903, near Kitty Hawk, North Carolina, they flew the first powered, sustained and controlled airplane flight, depicted in the photo above.
+(Technically, Orville was in the plane, and Wilbur was on the ground, but they always took dual credit for everything.)
+The brothers took many photographs of their flight research themselves, but on this momentous day, Wilbur set up the camera and handed the shutter activation bulb to John T. Daniels, a member of the U.S. Lifesaving Service Station at Kill Devil Hills, who had been walking by and wanted to help out.
+It was the first time Daniels had ever seen a camera.

 Victorian homes on Howard Street damaged in the earthquake